jwnardine/JSCodeReviewOne/readme.md

 ## Description

 _This is Jon Nardine's first JS code review, which will test his ability to use Javascript, Node, Bower, and API keys.
 On this page, a user will be able to search for a github user by their username.
-Upon this action, the user will receive profile information on the searched user, such as their profile, number of followers, number of people the user follows, etc._
+Upon this action, the user will receive profile information on the searched user, such as their profile picture, number of followers, and number of people the user follows.
+Also, the page will allow user to find all public repositories from the searched user with links to each one._

 ## Setup